Developer Burnout and Steam Reviews: How to Stop Negative Feedback from Wrecking Your Mental Health

 When players see active developer responses in the review section, the tone of future criticism changes.
 Instead of "this game is abandoned garbage," reviews become "the devs are clearly working on it, but matchmaking still needs work."
 Constructive criticism is easier to read than rage.

 The community self-moderates.
 Other players push back on unfair reviews when they see the developer engaging in good faith.
-The us-vs-them feeling fades into something closer to collaboration.
+The us-vs-them dynamic fades into something closer to collaboration.

 This creates a real feedback loop.
 Active developer engagement leads to a more constructive community.
 Better community tone leads to better reviews.
 Better reviews mean less emotional drain, which makes it easier to keep showing up.

-You do not have to do it the hard way.
+You don't have to do it the hard way.
 A 10-minute daily system with the right tools keeps your score moving up without requiring you to absorb every piece of negativity personally.

-If reviews are taking a toll, the answer is not to stop responding.
-It is to stop doing it alone.
+If reviews are taking a toll, the answer isn't to stop responding.
+It's to stop doing it alone.